Browsing Making Good With Minerals (08/09)

 Tuesday, November 04, 2008

-Being True Broken Down
+beingTRUE Broken Down

 We’ve been a little behind in our on-going feature on mineral makeup, Making Good with Minerals, so please forgive.
 BEING TRUE is the next line up and it’s a new one to us.
-Let’s breakdown their Protective Mineral Foundation Compact SPF 17 ($40 @ truecosmetics.com).
+Let’s breakdown their Protective Mineral Foundation Compact SPF 17 ($40 @ amazon.com).
 It has more ingredients inside than I am used to seeing and quite a few are known to aggravate skin.
 I’m pretty lucky that I can put basically anything on my skin without worrying about an adverse reaction but I know there are many who cannot.
 I’ve *d the ones that might make skin mad at you.

 0